adv3.hfile | source file |

 (gAction.getTentativeDobj())

 The tentative pre-resolution lists for the direct and indirect objects.
+When we're resolving an object of a multi-object command, these pre-resolution lists are available for the later-resolved objects.

 Note that these values are list of ResolveInfo objects.
 The obj_ property of a list entry gives the entry's game-world object.